rust-lang/book/src/ch05-01-defining-structs.md

 we mentioned in [“The Tuple Type”][tuples]<!-- ignore --> section.
 Unit-like structs can be useful when you need to implement a trait on some type but don’t have any data that you want to store in the type itself.
-We’ll discuss traits in Chapter 10.
+We’ll discuss traits in [Chapter 10][traits].
 Here’s an example of declaring and instantiating a unit struct named `AlwaysEqual`:

 <span class="filename">Filename: src/main.rs</span>